sunbains/tidb-test-rig/examples/README.md

-# TiDB Connection Test Tool - Examples
+# TiDB Connection Test Tool - Tests

-This directory contains example programs demonstrating how to use the TiDB connection test tool with a common CLI library and robust logging.
+This directory contains test programs demonstrating how to use the TiDB connection test tool with a common CLI library and robust logging.

 ## Common Setup and Utilities

-All examples use shared utilities that provide:
+All tests use shared utilities that provide:

 - **Standardized Arguments**: Common host, user, database, and monitoring parameters
 - **Environment Variable Support**: Configuration via `TIDB_HOST`, `TIDB_USER`, `TIDB_DATABASE`, `TIDB_PASSWORD`